hugocaillard/conquest/README.md

 ## License

-Everything except the sounds (assets/public/sounds/) is under the GNU GPL License.
+All the files are under the GNU GPL License.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by